guguponce/coderhouse-ecommerce/README.md

 ## Features

-- View a list of available products
+- View a list of available books
+- View the books's details
 - Add products to shopping cart
 - View the shopping cart
 - Place a purchase order